 Literal translation: with the condition of financing.

-If this is a relatively old house you’re intending to buy you want to get this as a condition.
-This ‘constructional examination’ will point out any big flaws in the building.
-This way you can still cancel your offer if they find a massive hole in the basement or something.
+Why you need it: if this is a relatively old house you’re intending to buy you want to get this as a condition.
+This check will point out any major flaws in the building that could end up costing you money later.
+If your offer is subject to a bouwkundige keuring you can still cancel it if they find a structural flaw in the house — or a giant sinkhole or something.

 All that hard work has led you to this: your offer on a Dutch house got accepted and you’re almost a Dutch homeowner!
-HUZZAH!
-CONGRATULATIONS, THE WORK IS DONE!
+HURRAH!
+Congratulations, the work is done!

 The Three Day Cooling Down period

 Just blindly bought a house in Amsterdam for half a million euros and realized you’re totally not up for it, right after you got your offer accepted?
 This is where the cooling-down period comes into play!

 In fact, whenever you agree to buy a house in the Netherlands, you can cancel the deal within three working days.
 You can do this without any specified reason and without it costing you a cent (besides the hassle).

 The cooling-down period starts just after midnight the day after you’ve received the written news that your offer has been accepted.
 If you do decide to pull out, you need to thoroughly inform the selling party.

 It’s also good to know that there’s no cooling-off period for the selling party unless this has been specifically agreed in the sales contract.